Shallow and Deep Water Habitat for the Summer Months

 Fish that choose to go deep in the summer often gather near the metalimnion or thermocline.
 The thermocline, or metalimnion, is the middle layer of a stratified lake where water temperature decreases more rapidly with depth than the layers above and below.
 The thermocline is the buffer zone between the hot epilimnion (surface) and the lake's cold hypolimnion (bottom) layers.
 As the water warms, its ability to support the oxygen concentration (mg/L) decreases.
 The cooler water found in and near the metalimnion/thermocline can support a higher oxygen concentration (mg/L) and offers a less stressful environment for fish.
 It is also known to support a greater density of zooplankton during the day, which is a main food source for many prey species.

 The thermocline can form at various depths depending on the lake or pond and fluctuates throughout the season and year to year.
 Having habitat that extends to different depths is vital because it allows the bass to maintain ambush locations to feed throughout the stressful summer months successfully.
-Large brush or rock piles that extend to a variety of different depths or artificial habitats such as the Pond King Canopy that is specifically designed to provide deep water habitat are great options summer cover.
+Large brush or rock piles that extend to a variety of different depths or artificial habitats such as the Honey Hole Tower that is specifically designed to provide deep water habitat are great options summer cover.

 Nutrients are often depleted from the metalimnion because of stratification and lack of mixing between layers of water.
 The depletion rate of these nutrients depends on factors such as the size of the water body, biomass of aquatic organisms, and rate of nutrient loading, to name a few.
 The depletion of nutrients is a natural occurrence in any waterbody and is the first step towards the fall transition as baitfish push shallow for greater nutrient availability.